 I feel like I’ve had a truly rural visit to England this time around – taking in the Sussex hills while chugging along in a steam engine and visiting a vintage tractor show – and today I concluded the trip with another countryside classic: Picking and cooking with homegrown produce.

 I’ve been in New York for nearly two years now, and in that time, my mum and brother have cultivated an impressive greenhouse and vegetable patch.
+I can imagine they know all about what fantastic things you could grow in your garden.
+Even when using hanging plant baskets.
+Tastefully revealed the Best Full Sun Hanging Plants if you were interested in learning more for yourself about how to grow some more organic produce in your home.
+My friend said they had some handy tips.
+I know my entire family loves the organic food we grow so everyone in your home will surely love it too.
 Today we had lots of relatives gathering at our house for a family reunion, so we decided to cook up a storm with produce from the garden.

 Dyl and I picked parsley, coriander (cilantro to you Americans), bay leaves, cucumbers, lettuce, red lettuce and tomatoes, and he led me through the other budding plants: Butternut squash, potatoes, courgettes, beetroots, carrots, peas.
 Good job, the Warrens.